top of page

 An Event for All Ages

-Please join Mental Health In Motion and other local artists for a warm, creative event hosted by South Roanoke United Methodist Church and Neighbors in South Roanoke.
+Event Picture Gallery: Thank you for joining us for Mental Health In Motion and other local artists for a warm, creative event hosted by South Roanoke United Methodist Church and Neighbors in South Roanoke.

 When: Saturday, February 8, 1:00pm to 3:00pm